Alex's Swing Trading System

 But timing isn’t enough — I need confirmation.
 That’s where MCSI comes in.

-I look for MCSI to curl back up after a downtrend, ideally around the same time that price is reclaiming the 21dma.
-That’s not a go signal — that’s where I test the turn.
-Maybe I take some early positions, start building exposure, but stay measured.
+I’m looking for MCSI to curl back up after a downtrend — ideally right as price is starting to reclaim the 21dma-structure.
+That’s not a green light.
+That’s where I test the turn.
+Maybe I take a small starter, start leaning in, but keep it light and measured.

-If MCSI flips down, especially after an extended run, it signals that breadth is contracting — and when that happens, I stop looking to add.
+If MCSI flips down, especially after an extended run in the +1 to +2σ, it signals that breadth is contracting — and when that happens, I stop looking to add.
 No new trades.
 I’m not cutting all exposure, but I hold off on committing new risk.
 In this kind of environment, structure isn’t breaking yet, but the wind is shifting — and pressing here is how you end up getting chopped to pieces.

-I want to see participation stabilize before I step back in.
+I want to see participation stabilize and breadth contracts before I step back in.

 The Flow

-• Breadth extensions oversold = timing window opens
+MCO and/or MCSI oversold (-1 to -2σ) = timing window opens

 That’s when I stop hesitating.
 I don’t need to know the bottom — I just need to know when the wind has started to shift in our favor.